US STOCKS-Futures flat, with major indexes at records

 By Ryan Vlastelica

-NEW YORK, Feb 17 U.S. stock index futures were little changed on Tuesday, the first trading session after the S&P 500 closed at a record high, although investors continued to watch the uncertainty over a Greek debt deal and a fragile Ukraine truce.
+NEW YORK, Feb 17 U.S. stock index futures were unchanged on Tuesday, the first trading session after the S&P 500 closed at an all-time record, although investors continued to watch uncertain situations overseas.

-Equities have been in an uptrend lately, with major indexes notching a second week of solid gains last week.
-Much of the advance came on signs of progress for the debt deal in Greece, as well as reduced tension between Russia and Ukraine.
+* Equities have been in an uptrend lately, with major indexes notching a second straight week of solid gains last week.
+Much of that advance came on signs of progress for a debt deal in Greece, as well as reduced tension between Russia and Ukraine.

-Both situations appeared less stable over the long weekend as U.S. stock markets were closed Monday for the Presidents Day holiday.
-Still investors were not spurred to sell, with equities supported by crude oil, which rose for the third straight day.
+* While both situations appeared less stable over the long weekend, when the U.S. stock market was closed for Presidents Day, investors were not spurred to sell, supported as crude oil rose for the third straight day.

-In Europe, European Union finance ministers pressured Greece to remain in an international financial rescue program after talks collapsed on Monday.
-U.S.-listed shares of the National Bank of Greece fell 11 percent to $1.44 in heavy premarket trading.
+* In Europe, European Union finance ministers piled pressure on Greece to remain in an international financial rescue program after talks collapsed on Monday.
+U.S.-listed shares of the National Bank of Greece fell 15 percent to $1.37 in heavy premarket trading.

-Pro-Russian separatists said they would not carry out an agreement to pull back heavy guns in eastern Ukraine, putting a shaky peace deal at risk.
+* Separately, pro-Russian separatists said they would not carry out an agreement to pull back heavy guns in eastern Ukraine, putting the state of a shaky peace deal in question.

-While the United States has little direct exposure to either Greece or Ukraine and Russia, any breakdown in either place could lead to continued volatility in Europe, a major trading partner.
+* While the United States has little direct exposure to either Greece or Ukraine and Russia, any breakdown in the situations could lead to continued volatility in Europe, a major trading partner.

-Despite the rise crude oil remained sharply down from a high hit in June, severely pressured energy stocks.
-On Monday, offshore drilling company Transocean Ltd slashed its dividend, and its chief executive officer stepped down.
-Transocean shares rose 1.7 percent to $19.38 in heavy premarket trading.

-Medtronic Plc added 2.3 percent to $77 premarket after the medical device maker reported earnings growth of 28 percent, boosted by higher sales of its cardiac devices.

-Corporate earnings have also supported the equity gains.
-Of the 391 S&P 500 companies reporting results so far this quarter, about 71.1 percent have topped profit expectations, according to Thomson Reuters data, while 57.5 percent have beaten on revenue.
+* Corporate earnings have also supported recent equity gains.
+Of the 391 S&P 500 companies that have reported results so far this quarter, about 71.1 percent have topped profit expectations, according to Thomson Reuters data, while 57.5 percent have beaten on revenue.
 The earnings growth rate for the quarter is 6.6 percent, down from the 11.2 percent expected on Oct.
 1, but up from 4.2 percent expected on Jan.
 1.

+* In company news, Micron Technology rose in premarket trading the day after both RBC and Jefferies raised their price target on the stock.

 * Indexes up: Dow 0.29 pct, S&P 0.23 pct, Nasdaq 0.04 pct (Adds details, comments, updates prices)